kimey-robertson/zombilicious/README.md

 ### 3. Game State

-- Game state is stored in Jotai
+- Game state is stored in Zustand
 - Game state is synced between server and clients using Socket.IO